Hungry Runner? Subscribe to get your Hunger Scale for Runners

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

-I also love to mix it with greek yogurt for a protein boost and natural flavoring to the plain greek yogurt.
+I also love to mix it with greek yogurt for a protein boost.

 Pumpkin puree is a magical ingredient to upgrade many recipes.